A subsidiary in Japan

 A subsidiary in Japan can be structured as a separate business with active connections to the parent company.

 A subsidiary in this country has more legal authority to act independently and may assume liabilities and responsibilities separate from the parent company.

 Registration of KK subsidiaries in Japan

-• It is possible to name non-resident directors, as long as the representative director is a resident in Japan;
+- - it is possible to name non-resident directors, as long as the representative director is a resident of Japan;

 If you would like to know more about starting a business in Japan

 or would like to open a Japanese subsidiary